UnQualified/JS13K/README.md

 $ gulp build
 $ gulp zip
 ```
-Zip is optional, but that's how I got it under 13k :rocket:
+Zip is optional, but that's how I got it under 13k as per the rules of JS13K :rocket: